rvandoosselaer/Blocks/README.md

 This project is licensed under the BSD 3-Clause License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgements
-- Block textures made by [Ringoster](https://www.minecraftforum.net/members/Ringoster) from the TRITON pack.
-See [forum post](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/resource-packs/2273313-triton-64x-512x-hd-cartoon-comic-style-concept-art?comment=577).
+- Block textures made by [Soartex](https://soartex.net) from the Soartex Fanver.